Print Options

 This course examines the drivers of international migration and its consequences for international politics.
 Students will consider the reasons people move from one country to another, and analyze how states and international organizations facilitate, obstruct, and deter people from crossing borders.
 The goal of the course is to provide students with a strong foundation for understanding the key theoretical, legal, and political concepts that shape current debates over international migration.
 Using an interdisciplinary approach, the course covers themes such as how globalization, global capitalism, conflict, and climate change impact contemporary patterns of regular and irregular migration, how states and the international community respond to forced displacement, and the ways in which border externalization, militarization, and surveillance are proliferating throughout the globe.
 Students will write one op-ed advocating for a change or continuation in current approaches to managing migration, and two policy papers examining two separate case studies related to international migration.
 A key component of this course is editing and analyzing others' work.

-Instructor(s): Tinti, Peter Terms Offered: Spring
+Instructor(s): Peter Tinti Terms Offered: Winter

 Equivalent Course(s): INRE 39550